shaoyuliu98/Quantitative-Research/README.md

 # Systematic Trading Strategies
-This repository is designated to quantitative trading strategies in various asset classes, including U.S. Equities (In progress), Rates, FX, Commodity, and Crypto (In pipeline).
+This repository is designated to quantitative trading strategies in various asset classes, including U.S. Equities, Rates, FX, and Commodity.

 ## Current Project
 1. Intraday Return Analysis - Is there a general pattern in intraday price movement?
 When does the highest intraday return occur on average during a typical trading session?
 How does the profitability relate to trading volume and realized volatility?